Jul 29, 2024 | ENGINEERING ODD BITS, Uncategorized

 When there is a need to take a deep breath and take a break

-• Looking for “A Better Way” – Go to – Engineering the 3R Way for an overview of the 3R Philosophy Review – Refresh – Reset and link to the full list of topics
+- Looking for “A Better Way” – Go to – Engineering the 3R Way for an overview of the 3R Philosophy Review – Refresh – Reset and link to the full list of topics

-• Then Take A Break – With the List Of Pages – Engineering Nostalgia for pages of Old Engineer Memories from Engineering practice in the 1960’s/70’s/80’s – with a bit of armed forces and medieval trivia thrown in
+- Then Take A Break – With the List Of Pages – Engineering Nostalgia for pages of Old Engineer Memories from Engineering practice in the 1960’s/70’s/80’s – with a bit of armed forces and medieval trivia thrown in

-• Or check out Engineering Odd Bits for more odd subject matter – including humor and comment
+- Or check out Engineering Odd Bits for more odd subject matter – including humor and comment

-• Challenge yourself and your colleagues with an Engineering Quiz
+- Challenge yourself and your colleagues with an Engineering Quiz

 Engineer & Communicate – Engineering Trivia Quiz – Engineering Nostalgia – Engineering Odd Bits

-Verbal Instruction – “In Line” Machine Guarding
+Simple Verbal Instruction For “In Line” Machine Guarding Fails

-I recall one case at a large company when Verbal Instruction was given to the maintenance department to fit a section of guarding to an “In Line” manufacturing process.
+Simple Verbal Instruction For “In Line” Machine Guarding Fails – I recall one case at a large company when Verbal Instruction was given to the maintenance department to fit a section of guarding to an “In Line” manufacturing process.

 The production people needed to access a machine which was part of an “In Line” process – for routine adjustment during “set up” – this was done by “inching” and did not present a safety issue as there were well documented and well understood procedures in place.